meriac/openbeacon-ng/_includes/index_main.md

 ## Open Hardware for Open Beacons!

 Till end of November we are giving away 42 tags for free.
-To ensure that only people that actually care get a free tag, please send a **hand written postcard** with a real stamp to:
+To ensure that only people who actually care get a free tag, please send a **hand written postcard** with a real stamp to:

 > Milosch & Brita Meriac
 > 1 Neath Farm Court